mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Slack contains the config fields for Slack's Integration
+Slack contains the config fields for Slack's Integration.

 <table>
     <thead>